 Thanks to the generous support of the Farhang Foundation's Iranian Studies Initiative, in fall 2013 USC Dornsife announced the launching of a new minor in Iranian Studies.
 Central to the minor are the courses in modern Iranian history, culture and contemporary literature offered by Professor Hani Khafipour.

-Please check our course catalogue to register for Persian and Iranian Studies courses.
-Upper Division Persian courses (MDES 320 & MDES 350) also count towards the Iranian Studies minor.
-Please check the Iranian Studies tab on our website for a list of the four MDES core courses that count towards the minor.
+Please check our Course Brochure and Flyer to see our course offerings and check USC's catalogue to register for Persian and Iranian Studies courses.
+Upper Division Persian courses (MDES 250, MDES 320 and MDES 350) count towards the minor in Iranian Studies.
+Please check Iranian Studies tab on MESP website for a list of other courses that count towards the minor.

-Advanced Persian-I & II (MDES 320 & MDES 350) count towards the Iranian Studies minor.
-Persian native speakers who are also proficient in reading and writing may also be able to enroll in Iranian Studies courses (offered in English) with the approval of the department.
-Students who want to test out of Persian-III and fulfill their foreign language requirements should contact the Language Center and sit for a written placement exam.
+Persian IV (MDES 250), Advanced Persian I and II (MDES 320 & MDES 350) count towards the minor in Iranian Studies.
+Students who want to test out of Persian I through III and fulfill their foreign language requirement should contact the Language Center and sit for a written placement exam.